wombleton/gitlaw-nz/acts/L/Legislature Act 1908.md

     Compare: 1865 No 13 s 6

-    The references to the ""House of Representatives"" were substituted, as from 1 January 1951, for references to the ""Legislative Council and the House of Representatives"" by section [2(4)][301] Legislative Council Abolition Act 1950 (1950 No 3).
+    The references to the ""House of Representatives"" were substituted, as from 1 January 1951, for references to the ""Legislative Council and the House of Representatives"" by [section 2(4)][44] Legislative Council Abolition Act 1950 (1950 No 3).
 The word ""either"" and the words ""and any joint Committee of such Council and House"" have been consequentially omitted.

 ##### 253 Indemnity to witness.
 Immunities and privileges